wisemanstan123/ascii-art-assignment/README.md

 Go to the site http://www.chris.com/ascii/ and look at some of the examples of ASCII art.
 Then, write code to print a simple work of ASCII art.
 You can find one and copy it or make it up on your own.
 Your art should take between 10-15 and lines of code.
 The code from Part 2 should be appended to the code file from Part 1.

 ![](images/ASCIIStarwars.jpg)

+## Handing in your assignment
+When you are done submit your assignment for marking by submitting a new Issue tagged with @mariopineda